viktoriaz32/HealthTech-CRM-Sales-Tableau-Dashboard-PostgreSQL-ETL/README.md

 # Business Questions

+The business questions were asked by the managers and decision-makers of the fictional HealthTech company for the years 2023 and 2024.

+## Accounts Dashboard

+* How many accounts are we managing, and how much are they worth?
+* How are accounts and sales distributed across regions?
+* Which account types or segments drive the most revenue?
+* Who are our top-performing accounts?

+## Activity and Engagement Dashboard
+## Opportunity and Sales Performance Dashboard

 # Dataset Description

 All data in this dataset is fictional and does not represent any real persons, institutions, events, or similar entities.